mikrostew/advent-of-code/2019/day-12.md

 This set of initial positions takes 4686774924 steps before it repeats a previous state!
 Clearly, you might need to find a more efficient way to simulate the universe.

 How many steps does it take to reach the first state that exactly matches a previous state?

+Your puzzle answer was `279751820342592`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **